The Ultimate Guide To PEMF

-In his presentation, Valone went onto say that it was 1922 when Alexander Gurvich, a Russian doctor, and his wife discovered that our body’s cells can communicate certain bits of information with each other—even if they are physically separated by a plate of glass.
+It was 1922 when Alexander Gurvich, a Russian doctor, and his wife discovered that our body’s cells can communicate certain bits of information with each other—even if they are physically separated by a plate of quartz glass.

 Three years later, this concept was taken one step further when Georges Lakhovsky shared his ideology and theories that the reinforcement of cell oscillation with radio waves increased their ability to fight off damage or disease.
 It did this by making them stronger and more resilient, Lakhovsky ascertained.
-Over the course of the next several decades, many researchers—Royal Raymond Rife, Antoine Priore, Robert Becker, and Abraham Liboff, to name a few—would each identify and research various pieces of information which, together helped create PEMF as we know it today.
+Over the course of the next several decades, many researchers including Royal Raymond Rife, Antoine Priore, Robert Becker, and Abraham Liboff, would each identify and research various pieces of information which, together helped create PEMF as we know it today.

 Although electromagnetic therapy techniques essentially started with Tesla’s three-foot coils, engaging in PEMF therapy today is simpler on the patient and doctor alike.
 PEMF devices are available in all shapes and sizes, even offering options for home use for patients who want to continue their treatment sessions between office visits.
 However, if it weren’t for the ideas, curiosities, and ahead-of-their time findings of individuals such as Tesla, Gurvich, and Lakhovsky, PEMF therapy would not be where it is today.

 These are devices designed for one reason and one reason only: to align and straighten your teeth, thereby improving the health of your mouth.
-To apply them anywhere else on your body would serve no beneficial purpose whatsoever (not to mention, probably look more than a little foolish).
+To apply them anywhere else on your body would serve no beneficial purpose whatsoever.

 The same is true with foot orthotics.
 They were created to correct foot and leg defects due to trauma or disease, or any type of issue that occurs as a result of bio mechanical inadequacies.
 However, if you wear them on your hands, this would do you absolutely no good.

-But this is where a PEMF device is different as it is one of the few treatment devices that offer users many different health-related benefits—from head to toe.
+But this is where a PEMF device is different as it is one of the few modalities that offers many different health-related benefits—from head to toe.